ryanxingql/stdf-pytorch/README.md

 }
 ```

-Special thanks to:

-- Jianing Deng (邓家宁, the author of STDF): network structure and training details.
+Special thanks to Jianing Deng (邓家宁, the author of STDF) for network structure and training details.
-- [BasicSR](https://github.com/xinntao/BasicSR): useful tools and functions.